 Section 3: Distribution of Seats

 1. A constituency shall be defined as three hundred seventy five (375) registered students.

-2. The number of representatives on the Legislative Assembly shall be determined by dividing the fall enrollment by the constituency size, rounding to the nearest whole number.
+2. The number of representatives on the Legislative Assembly shall be determined by dividing the fall enrollment from the previous year by the constituency size, rounding to the nearest whole number.

 3. The Legislative Assembly shall obtain a report from the Office of the Registrar documenting the total enrollment of Youngstown State University and the enrollment within each of the colleges.

-4. Three (3) seats shall always be filled by freshmen students during the fourth week of the fall semester.
+4. Three (3) seats shall always be filled by freshmen students by the fourth week and no sooner than the second week of the fall semester.
 The Executive Committee shall determine these seats through appointment.

 5. After determining the total number of available seats on the Legislative Assembly, seats shall be allocated first to freshmen representation.
 All remaining seats shall be divided among the colleges of Youngstown State University in proportion to the percentage of the total student population each college contains.

 1. Representatives must be a candidate for a major in the college from which they are elected and carry at least six (6) semester hours.